From €56.90 See More

 At the end of the tour, visitors are free to explore the Basilica on their own, but they cannot return to the Museums.

-Dress code: shoulders and knees have to be covered to enter inside the churches.
-During hot days wear a hat to protect yourself from the sun.
+Dress code: shoulders and knees must be covered to enter churches.
+On a hot day wear a hat to protect yourself from the sun.

 Be the first to leave a review.